genehallman/streamhub-schedule/STREAMHUB.md

 # streamhub-schedule

-Hosting a Conference of Live Event?
+Hosting a Conference or Live Event?
 Use streamhub-schedule to create a social schedule for each day's scheduled events.
 Use StreamHub to aggregate Content about each event so even non-attendees can follow along from home.

 ## Features